jamesiarmes/php-ews/README.md

 services and provides an object-oriented interface to the complex types required to form a request.

-__This is a forked version__ of Adam Elso's fork [adamelso/php-ews] (adamelso/php-ews) of the the original GitHub project at [jamesiarmes/php-ews](/jamesiarmes/php-ews) to bring Composer installation, namespaces and PSR-0 autoloading of classes.
+__This is a forked version__ of the original GitHub project at [jamesiarmes/php-ews](/jamesiarmes/php-ews) to bring Composer installation, namespaces and PSR-0 autoloading of classes.

 Dependencies